-The Event Duty Manager will take overall responsibility for Medical Resources via Medical Control (Medic Control).
-He/she will be responsible for liaising with the Medical Event Control Manager (if applicable), briefing all personnel appropriately and attend all briefings with the Event Organisers and other organisations as required.
+The Event Duty Manager will take overall responsibility for Medical Resources via Medical Control.
+He/she/they will be responsible for liaising with the Medical Event Control Manager (if applicable), briefing all personnel appropriately and attend all briefings with the Event Organisers and other organisations as required.